 The linkage tuple of $\phi \cdot_e g$ with respect to the $e$-polarization has $i$-th coordinate that is equal to $ (\phi_{v_i} ( \langle I_{e_{i-1}}, f_i O_{e_i} f_i^{-1} \rangle ))^{ \gamma_{e_{i-1}}^{-1}} $, which is $\phi_{v_i} ( \vec{\link{}}(g)_i)^{\gamma_{e_{i-1}}^{-1}} $.

 \end{lem}

-\begin{proof} First note that $\phi(t) = t$ since $\phi$ is orientation pererving and $t$ is a generator of the center of $\bbX_{b}$.
+\begin{proof} First note that $\phi(t) = t$ since $\phi$ is orientation preserving and $t$ is a generator of the centre of $\bbX_{b}$.
 The equality of the paths is immediate, given that $\phi$ induces $Id_X$, hence the sequence of turns is the same too.

 We write

 Considering the sequence $DC(\phi\cdot_e g,e)$ we see that we can express $\vec{\link{}}(\phi(g))_i$ as for $1\leq i \leq n+1$ and where, for the sake of defining cosets in the context of $e$-polarization, we define $e_0=\bar e$ and $e_{n+1}=e$.
 The Bass diagram (for $e_{i-1}$ and $\bar e_i$) ensures: